 There are many community agencies that focus on assisting young children and families with early development needs.
 The following organizations are local to Lee County and offer a variety of services.

-Early Learning Coalition SWFL - The mission of the Early Learning Coalition in SWFL is to enhance the quality of children’s lives by providing families, early childhood educators, care-givers and community partners in Collier, Glades, Hendry and Lee Counties, with opportunities to positively impact the future.
+Early Learning Coalition SWFL - Providing SWFL families, early childhood educators, care-givers and community partners with opportunities to positively impact the future.

-Safe Kids Lee/Collier - Safe Kids Lee/Collier Counties is working to prevent unintentional childhood injury, the leading cause of death and disability for children and teens in Southwest Florida.
+Safe Kids Lee/Collier - Works to prevent unintentional childhood injury, the leading cause of death and disability for kids in Southwest Florida.

-Healthy Start of SWFL - The mission of Healthy Start in SWFL is to increase healthy births by improving health & developmental outcomes for young children and reduce the number of infant deaths in Collier, Hendry, Glades and Lee County.
+Healthy Start of SWFL - Improving health & developmental outcomes for young children.
+Works to reduce the number of infant deaths in SWFL.